hashim222/p5-coding-library/README.md

 - ### Agile Methodology

+- This project was created using the agile methodology and github issue boards.

   - Project github issues can be accessed [here](https://github.com/hashim222/p5-coding-library/issues).

   - To make my kanban board public, I changed visibility from private to public in project settings and It can be accessed here [here](https://github.com/users/hashim222/projects/11).

 - ### User Stories